-However, to accomplish aspects of ABS network, well-defined coverage and mobility controls are of essential importance.
-There is very limited research for UAVs on these issues.
 In \cite{6881648}, the authors propose a distributed control algorithm for unmanned aerial and ground vehicles to perform desired tasks with minimum cost functions.
 The cost function for each agent or vehicle is different and results are validated with experimental tests.
-In \cite{6303888}, the authors address a similar problem with different cost function which is based on the health state of UAVs.
+In \cite{6303888}, the authors address a similar problem with different cost function which is based on the health state of aerial vehicles.
 Many authors have addressed the problem of coverage and mobility control in wireless sensor networks based on different objective and cost functions.
-However, to the best of authors' knowledge, this article is unique in its approach for collectively focussing the mobility, coverage aspects and survivability of multi-tier ABSs.
+The resulting questions include understanding the suitability of multi-tier ABSs architecture in the next generation of wireless networks.
+Alongside this, research on constraints, optimization issues and criteria for mobility, coverage, and survivability aspects of multi-tier ABSs is the leading concern identified from the existing works.
+To the best of the authors' knowledge, this article is unique in its approach for collectively focusing on the utility of multi-tier ABSs.

-\section{Multi-Tier ABSs and Hierarchy}
+\subsection{Multi-Tier ABSs and Hierarchy}

-Multi-tier ABSs allow the use of drones as Macro Base Station (MBS) to facilitate the connectivity to the users with the similar capacity to that of a traditional MBS.
-There exist a plethora of approaches which fixates on a single layer of drones to enhance the Quality of Service/Quality of Experience (QoS/QoE) for end users while using drones as Access Points (APs).
-Such solutions have gained quite an attention because of their theoretical idealizations.
-Amalgamation of drones and traditional setup is not that convenient as assumed by the existing solutions.
-To counterfeit such challenge, it is suggested by different researchers and organizations to use drones as a network component and manage traffic by using drones similar to a normal network node.
-However, there are no concurrent studies which involve the evaluation of drones' behavior as well as its properties and maneuverability while deploying them in the network.
+Multi-tier ABSs allow the use of drones as Macro Base Station (MBS) to facilitate the connectivity to the users with a similar capacity to that of a traditional MBS.
+There exists a plethora of approaches that fixates on a single layer of drones to enhance the Quality of Service/Quality of Experience (QoS/QoE) for end users while using drones as access points.
+Such solutions have been widely accepted because of their theoretical idealizations.
+The amalgamation of drones and traditional setup is not that convenient as assumed by the existing solutions.
+To counterfeit such a challenge, it is suggested by different researchers and organizations to use drones as a network component and manage traffic by using drones like a normal network node.
+However, there are no concurrent studies that involve the evaluation of drones' behavior as well as its properties and maneuverability while deploying them in the network.